fomightez/dataframe2img/README.md

 Related:
 Keep in mind for some styles you can save it as HTML, e.g., [here](https://stackoverflow.com/a/71219735/8508004), and could probably place that code in as HTML cell or wrapped in markdown cell.

 There is a **more well-developed, related project** that came after mine.
 See [dataframe_image](https://github.com/dexplo/dataframe_image), which is described as "A python package for embedding pandas DataFrames as images into pdf and markdown documents."
 You may wish to check that out.
+(I learned of it when researching this topic again after [seeing someone recommend my script](https://stackoverflow.com/a/60148429/8508004), and then finding [this thread](https://stackoverflow.com/a/63387275/8508004), where I first encountered [dataframe_image](https://github.com/dexplo/dataframe_image) and also `pandas.plotting.table` which looks useful to know about for efforts with pandas tables displaying in conjunction with plots, as well as possibly elsewhere.

 -----